 The 39 Essex Chambers summary of the VE decision (March 2016) in which Charles J outlined the role of “Rule 3A representative” for family members and friends in applications for authorisation of deprivation of liberty in the Re X process.

-The 39 Essex Chambers guide applications for judicial authorisations of deprivation of liberty (updated in November 2016 to take account of the changes to the COP DOL10 form which came into effect on 1 December 2016)
+The 39 Essex Chambers guide to applications for judicial authorisations of deprivation of liberty (updated in December 2017 to take account of the fact that the introduction of the Court of Protection Rules 2017 has led to renumbering of rules and forms).

 Now of historical interest alone: